ccb-hms/Spatial-Workshop/README.md

     ```

 ### Step 2: Launch the Container
-*   Download the ~6.5 GB workshop image (download once) and start the environment.
+*   Download the workshop image (~3.2 GB download, expands to ~6.5 GB locally) and start the environment.
     ```bash
     docker-compose up
     ```